 The houses are numbered in order, counter-clockwise, from 1 – 12 with the 1st House always found on the left side of your chart.
 It represents the eastern horizon at the exact moment of your birth.

-House lines in your birth chart may or may not be equally spaced so the houses could be different sizes, as seen in the example chart below.
+House lines in your chart may or may not be equally spaced so the houses could be different sizes, as seen in the example chart below.

 This will be dependent on which house system you are using, your birth city’s distance from the equator, and what time of year you were born in.